ScientiFox/mucklet-bot-python/README.md

 PASS takes the SHA256 hash of the account password, padded with a trailing '=', https://approsto.com/sha-generator/ includes a tool to generate this hash.

-HASH takes anHMAC-SHA256 code of the account password, peppered with 'TheStoryStartsHere'
+HASH takes anHMAC-SHA256 code of the account password, peppered with 'TheStoryStartsHere', https://www.devglan.com/online-tools/hmac-sha256-online includes a tool to generate this hash.

 Further, it presumes the existence of a character intended to be controlled as a bot (unlike Anisus' mucklet-bot, which will attempt to create a character).